 The Cobra Learning - Organizing your course accessibly and Cobra Learning - Setting release conditions and special access to support students with different needss topics provide guidance on organizing your course and setting release criteria to better support students with disabilities.
 This topic discusses design decisions you should consider when creating HTML content.
-Most of the tips provided are web content standards set by the World Wide Web Consortium in the Web Content Accessibility Guidelines.
+Most of the tips provided are web content standards set by the World Wide Web Consortium.
+For more information, review their Web Content Accessibility Guidelines.

-- Use a simple layout that does not organize content in tables or columns.
-Simply organized material is easier for students to read and understand, is easier for assistive technology to interpret and present, and is easier for mobile and handheld devices to resize.
+- Use a simple layout that does not use tables or columns to organize information.
+When information is organized simply, it is easier for students to read and understand.
+Simple layout is also easier for assistive technology devices to interpret and present, and for mobile and handheld devices to resize.

 - Use headings to communicate the relationships between sections.
-Use Heading 1 for the title, Heading 2 for major sections, Heading 3 for subsections, etc. If headings are used correctly, screen reader users can quickly search a page by heading and participants with cognitive disabilities can understand how sections and content relate easier.
+Use Heading 1 for the title, Heading 2 for major sections, Heading 3 for subsections, and so on.
+If headings are used correctly, screen reader users can quickly search a page by heading and participants with cognitive disabilities can understand how sections and content relate easier.

 - Include alternative text descriptions (alt text) for all graphics.
-Use double quotes (null) "" as the alt text if the object is a decorative element that does not add meaning.
-If the graphic is a link, begin the alt text "Link to".
+Use double quotes (null) as the alt text if the object is a decorative element that does not add meaning to the topic.
+If the graphic is a link, begin the alt text with "Link to".
 The HTML Editor in Cobra Learning automatically prompts you to include alt text when you insert an image.

 - Include detailed captions below tables and graphs.
-These captions should explain what the objects convey, including important trends and statistics.
-This will help all students interpret the objects.
-For tables, include a summary element in the table tag that explains how the table is organized and make sure tables make sense when read from left to right.
-Screen readers have difficulty conveying information that reads from top to bottom.
+These captions should explain what information the objects convey, including important trends and statistics.
+For tables, include a caption using the caption element that explains how the table is organized.
+Check that tables make sense when read from left to right.
+Screen readers often have difficulty conveying information that reads from top to bottom.

 - Include text alternatives of multimedia content, such as audio or video files.
 If you do not have the time to create a complete text alternative, include a descriptive label that summarizes the content.